Sprite-MD/Chatroom/README.md

 ## README

 Creating a chatroom using graphql and nodejs for the backend and react for the frontend.
-Apollo will be used as the server.
+Apollo will be used as the graphql server.

 # Feature Ideas:
 User Registration